Hyake/alx-higher_level_programming/0x12-javascript-warm_up/README.md

+0x12.
+JavaScript - Warm up
+JavaScript
+ By: Guillaume
+ Weight: 1
+ Project will start Sep 11, 2023 6:00 AM, must end by Sep 12, 2023 6:00 AM
+ Checker was released at Sep 11, 2023 12:00 PM
+ An auto review will be launched at the deadline Background Context
+JavaScript is used for many things.
+Here, you will use JavaScript for 2 reasons:

+Scripting (same as we did with Python)
+Web front-end
+For the moment, and for learning all basic concepts of this language, we will do some scripting.
+After, we will make our AirBnB project dynamic by using Javascript and JQuery.

+Resources
+Read or watch:

+Writing JavaScript Code
+Variables
+Data Types
+Operators
+Operator Precedence
+Controlling Program Flow
+Functions
+Objects and Arrays
+Intrinsic Objects
+Module patterns
+var, let and const
+JavaScript Tutorial
+Modern JS
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: